BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-autocaption.md

   - Citizen Science
 ---

 The British Geological Survey has a [long history](https://www.bgs.ac.uk/geology-projects/citizen-science/) of utilising citizen science and crowdsourcing to gather information about a range of events and phenomena.
 The term *Citizen Science* is often used for projects where individuals or groups of volunteers, many without specific training, undertake research-related tasks such as observation, measurement, or computation.
-Through these networks scientists and researchers can often accomplish much greater results and reach a much wider audience that they would otherwise be able to.
+Through these networks scientists and researchers can often accomplish much greater results and reach a much wider audience than they would otherwise be able to.

 ## BGS Citizen science projects